Challenge Your DWI Charge

-The average DWI attorney MD drivers are familiar with is not necessarily the best choice when facing a conviction; but The Law Firm of Frederick J. Brynn, P.C. will give you more than just fair representation.
+The average MD DWI attorney is not necessarily the best choice when facing a charge for driving while intoxicated.
+But our team at The Law Firm of Frederick J. Brynn, P.C. will give you more than just fair representation.
 When it comes to your reputation and career, you want the best chance of avoiding a conviction.
-Our attorneys have 75 years of combined experience, and we have successfully defended our clients since 1993.
-You can trust the law firm of Frederick J. Brynn, P.C. to defend you to the utmost degree possible.
+Our attorneys offer decades years of combined experience, and we have successfully defended our clients since 1993.
+You can trust us to build the strong defense you deserve and zealously advocate on behalf of your rights, freedom, and future.
+Call our Maryland firm today to schedule your free and confidential case evaluation.

 In most DWI cases, the mandatory minimum sentences are so severe that you risk very little by choosing to go to trial.
 In general, if you do go to trial, you will receive the same sentence as someone who pleaded guilty, or less.